magland/simple_ans/README.md

 # simple_ans

-A Python package that provides lossless compression of integer datasets through [Asymmetric Numeral Systems (ANS)](https://ieeexplore.ieee.org/document/7170048), implemented in [C++](./simple_ans/cpp) with pybind11 bindings.
+A Python package that provides lossless compression of integer datasets through [Asymmetric Numeral Systems (ANS)](https://ieeexplore.ieee.org/document/7170048), implemented in C++ with pybind11 bindings.

 The implementation is based on [this guide](https://graphallthethings.com/posts/streaming-ans-explained/).

+While there are certainly many ANS implementations that are parts of other packages, this one strives to be as simple as possible, with the [C++ implementation](./simple_ans/cpp) being just a small amount of code in a single file.
+The Python interface is also simple and easy to use.

 ## Installation